 3. Viewing labels

-The labels will be visible in the Laminar UI, in the “Labels” view of the span.
+The labels will be visible in the Laminar UI, shown on each span as shields.